anavel/translation/README.md

-# adobadomin-transleite
+# adoadomin-transleite

 Manage laravel translation files from your admin panel.
-This package depends on [ADobadoMIN](https://github.com/anavallasuiza/adobadomin)
+This package depends on [AdoadoMIN](https://github.com/anavallasuiza/adoadomin)

 ### Features